 If that sounds easier said than done, start here: when your inner voice is giving you feedback that makes your heart race, your palms sweat and incessant internal swearing start – stop.
 Stop and consider how you would talk to a friend in the same situation.
 Try to momentarily adjust your inner monologue to become a dialogue.
 Chances are, you wouldn’t tell your best friend that she’s done “everything wrong” and that “it’s too late” to redeem herself.
 Instead, you’d likely say “everything will be fine” and offer the reasonable advice to “focus on what you can actually control in the situation”.
 Be kind to yourself.
+Listening is a form of accepting.
 The sooner you start checking in with yourself and training your subconscious mind, the sooner you turn yourself into a friend you enjoy spending time with.

 Knowing yourself means understanding yourself.
 The good, the bad, the wish-I-hadn’t-done-that are all part of the parcel.
 Truly knowing and accepting yourself leads to recognising thought patterns and behaviours.
 You begin to know your triggers and know your saviours.
 The benefits of positive thinking have been researched over and over again but the stats don’t make “controlling” thoughts any easier.
 While it’s helpful to actively practice putting a positive spin on things (e.g. pair a negative thought with a positive one), it can feel a little overwhelming in practice.